compspec/jobspec/docs/docs/drafts/spec-draft-3.md

 groups:
   - name: machine-learning
-    resources: machine-learning
+    resources:

     tasks:

     # Local means run at the instance level, no flux submit
     # If the task blocks, it will block the remaining tasks
     - local: true
       command: kubectl apply -f ./database.yaml